priyankagagneja/c15/README.md

 - modeling script,
 - visualization scripts,

-and potentially move the main scripts into and `src` folder and add `validation` folder for validation scripts (which have been written but not been added to github yet)
+and potentially add `validation` folder for validation scripts (which have been written but not been added to github yet)